aamirzainab/aamirzainab.github.io/_pages/research.md

 author_profile: true

 ---
 My research lies at the intersection of Immersive Visualization, HCI, and AI.
 I aim to design scalable visualization frameworks that extend the capabilities of reconfigurable display facilities and XR environments.
-A central focus of my work is integrating AI- driven intelligence to better model and support user behavior, making immersive analytics adaptive, explainable, and collaborative.
+A central focus of my work is integrating AI-driven intelligence to better model and support user behavior, making immersive analytics adaptive, explainable, and collaborative.
 Alongside systems design, I explore applications of AR for situated visualization, bringing data insights directly into the environments where they matter most.

 ## Publications & Featured Projects

 <article class="t-item">
-  <div class="t-date">2025</div>
   <div class="t-card">
-    <h3 class="t-title">Agentic AI for Visualization Design</h3>
+    <h3 class="t-title">Agentic AI: A Case Study on the Visualization Publications Dataset</h3>
-    <p>Demonstrates how AI-driven agents can support visual analytics workflows in immersive environments.</p>
+    <p>Introduces an AI agent that automatically analyzes the VIS publications dataset, and generates visualizations.</p>
     <div class="t-meta">
       <span>📄 Poster at IEEE VIS</span>
-      <a class="t-link" href="/files/AgenticAI.pdf" target="_blank">Poster</a>
+      <a class="t-link" href="/files/Agentic_VIS_Challenge_Workshop.pdf" target="_blank">Poster</a>
     </div>
   </div>

 </article>

 <article class="t-item">
-  <div class="t-date">2025</div>
   <div class="t-card">
     <h3 class="t-title">Explainable XR: Understanding User Behaviors of XR Environments using LLM-assisted Analytics Framework</h3>
     <p>Presents an LLM-assisted framework for interpreting user behavior and interactions in XR applications.</p>